Quarters (band)

 Quarters is an American rock band from New York City, New York, that was founded in 2017.
 The band consists of lead vocalist and guitarist Ben Roter, guitarist Jasper Harris, and drummer Attila Anrather.
 The band is currently signed to 300 Entertainment and Elektra Records.

-Since their formation, Quarters has released two studio albums: Into the Rift (2022) and Portraits (2024).
+Since their formation, Quarters has released three studio albums: Into the Rift (2022), Portraits (2024), and I Hope This Isn't the End of the World (2026).
 The band has performed at South by Southwest, Lollapalooza, Austin City Limits, Governor's Ball, and Shaky Knees Music Festival.

 Background

 While in elementary school in New York City, Ben Acker and Jasper Harris would play rock music together under the name Concrete Jungle.
 In eighth grade, Ben Roter and Attila Anrather also joined, forming the quartet.
 All four members cite influence from their respective fathers, who were also musicians.

 They spent their high school years at Beacon High School teaching themselves how to record, releasing a self-titled debut EP that they tracked in the school’s basement and uploaded to Bandcamp.

 In 2017, the four decided to form Quarters, and began to write and record songs together.

 The band has supported other acts such as Jonas Brothers, Bad Suns, Two Door Cinema Club, The Band Camino, and Joywave.

 In 2025, the band changed their name from Quarters of Change to Quarters.